MaurizioFD/recsys-challenge-2020-twitter/README.md

 ## Features

-The features extracted from the dataset are listed and described [here](Utils/Data/Features/README.md) (the list contains all the feature we created including the ones we did not use for the submission).
+The features extracted from the dataset are listed and described [here](Utils/Data/Features/README.md) (the list contains all the most relevant features we created, including some we did not use for the submission).

 ## Models